Kyle Jaros

 Research and Publications

-Jaros’s research explores the politics of regional development, central-local relations, and metropolitan governance with a focus on China.
-His first book, China’s Urban Champions: The Politics of Spatial Development (Princeton University Press, 2019) examines the policy logics and political factors driving uneven development in China’s provinces.
-His research on China’s subnational development and central-local relations has also appeared in leading China studies and social science journals such as The China Journal, The China Quarterly, Modern China, Politics & Society, and Studies in Comparative International Development.
-Jaros is currently at work on a second book project that examines changes in the structure and workings of China’s big-city governments to understand the evolution of the party-state system under Xi Jinping.
-He also is currently a fellow in the National Committee on US-China Relations’ Public Intellectuals Program (2021-23).
+Jaros’s research on China’s subnational development and central-local relations has appeared in leading China studies and social science journals such as The China Journal, The China Quarterly, Modern China, Politics & Society, and Studies in Comparative International Development.
+Jaros is currently at work on a second book project and related articles (with Sara Newland) examining subnational US-China relations during a period of rising tensions.
+He is a fellow of the National Committee on US-China Relations’ Public Intellectuals Program and a former Wilson China Fellow (2022-23).
+Jaros is also a member of the editorial boards of Urban Affairs Review and Studies in Comparative International Development.

 In the Media